gavintreseder/pof/README.md

 A full like of the packages can be found in pyproject.toml.
 ## Technical

+There are two areas where we will be providing inputs to setup; the terminal and he vscode pallete

+Terminal commands are typed into the terminal on the bottom edge
+>>> You

 # Installation
 Here is a step by step guide on how to install the pof-engine.
 It will get you to the point of having a local running instance.
 To access the development code base the following steps are requried:
-1. Install requirements
+1. Requirements - Install the pre-requisite software
-2. Setup VSCode
+2. VSCode Setup - Get VSCode setup for python
-3. Clone the repository
+3. Clone the repository - Get the code for the pof project from the cloud
-4. Setup a virtual environment
+4. Virtual environment Setup - Get the code

 The steps below explain how to complete this process in VS Code
 ## Requirements